Mehul2203/Data534-Project/README.md

    * **15th Feb** - Did Error and Exception handling for the sub-function in the main function.
 Did some debuugging and helped in creating main function.

    * **16th Feb** - Worked on GitHub documentation and package creation.
    * **17th Feb** - Helped and worked on testing our package using GitHub actions.
-Many errors and warnings were occuring.
 Helped in debugging and finally it worked.
-We all worked on Mayukha's system collaboratively.
    * **18th Feb** - Worked on Vignettes file and did some more modifications.